Ambuj-KumarSingh/Kanban-Task-Management/README.md

 # Additional Feature:
 Tasks can be moved between columns by dragging and dropping for smoother task organization.

-->This app enhances productivity by allowing users to manage tasks efficiently through an intuitive, flexible Kanban system with drag-and-drop support for task movement across columns.
+Note ->This app enhances productivity by allowing users to manage tasks efficiently through an intuitive, flexible Kanban system with drag-and-drop support for task movement across columns.